How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 Why Do Buyers Need To Know SDE?

-There are a number of reasons that a potential owner may be interested in the discretionary earnings of the seller’sa business.
+The seller's business's discretionary earnings may interest potential owners for various reasons.
 As shown above, it helps determine the true value of a business which is an effective tool while negotiating the price.

-By learning a company’s SDE, the buyer gleens a fuller picture of its value, an understanding of its earnings, and greater insight toward how they might enhance the company’s value in the future.
+By learning a company’s SDE, the buyer gleans a fuller picture of its value, an understanding of its earnings, and greater insight into how it might enhance the company’s value in the future.

 Understanding Add-backs